Keibert Ruiz Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.82 team ERA that ranks seventh across all MLB pitching staffs.
+- The Mariners' 3.82 team ERA ranks ninth among all league pitching staffs.

-- Mariners pitchers combine to allow 78 home runs (one per game), the fourth-fewest in the league.
+- The Mariners surrender the fifth-fewest home runs in baseball (79 total, one per game).

-- Woo (1-1 with a 5.09 ERA and 25 strikeouts in 17 2/3 innings pitched) makes the start for the Mariners, his fifth of the season.

 © 2023 Data Skrive.
 All rights reserved.